 self.send_home(creds)

-MCP gives AI systems powerful capabilities.
+Model Context Protocol (MCP) gives AI systems powerful capabilities.
 But it also gives them powerful ways to cause damage.
 Current implementations often:

 Microsoft found MCP servers running in production environments with direct access to customer databases.
 One vulnerability in the container meant full data breach.

-If you’re using MCP:
+If you're using Model Context Protocol:

 If you're building MCP servers: